torstees/MVtest/README.md

 Virtual Env
 -----------

-Virtual ENV is a powerful too for python programers and users alike, as it allows for users to deploy different versions of python applications without the need for root access to the machine.
+Virtual ENV is a powerful too for python programmers and end users alike as it allows for users to deploy different versions of python applications without the need for root access to the machine.

 Because MVTest requires version 2.7, you'll need to ensure that your machine's python version is in compliance.
 Virtual Env basically uses the the system version of python, but creates a user owned environment wrapper allowing users to install libraries easily without administrative rights to the machine.